 This Greater Kruger Safari stays at an authentic bush camp in the exclusive Timbavati Private Game Reserve, home to a host of African wildlife including the Big Five.
 Encounter a magnificent variety of plant, bird and animal life on open 4x4 game drives and bush walks with outstanding game rangers and trackers.
 Retreat to the comfort of the eco-camp with its reed rondavels, cool bar, inviting pool and lazy hammocks - a secluded getaway where fine cuisine and excellent service complete the magical African bush experience.

-The Kruger Bush Camp Safari set off from Johannesburg, where you are collected from OR Tambo International Airport in or the Centurion Gautrain Station.
+The Kruger Bush Camp Safari sets off from Johannesburg, where you are collected from OR Tambo International Airport, or from Persequor Park in Pretoria.
 The shuttle takes us on a scenic drive from Johannesburg, the biggest city in South Africa, to the Lowveld of Limpopo Province.
 The shuttle stops at a great bush pub, near the gate to Timbavati Game Reserve, and the bush camp collects us from there.

 We arrive at the eco-camp in time for lunch, then you can unpack and put your feet up before our sunset game drive.
 Take a quick swim or just chill in the natural setting, before we venture into the pristine bush in search of wildlife.
 The rangers and trackers at the bush camp are exceptionally skilled, so get ready for a rewarding game viewing adventure in this exclusive part of Greater Kruger!